 What is Cowden syndrome?

 Cowden syndrome (CS) is part of the PTEN hamartoma tumor syndrome.
-Hamartomas are benign (noncancerous) tumor-like growths.
-Other clinical syndromes that are part of the PTEN hamartoma tumor syndrome are Bannayan-Riley-Ruvalcaba syndrome (diagnosed in children), Proteus syndrome, and Proteus-like syndrome.
-CS is characterized by a high risk of both benign (noncancerous) and cancerous tumors of the breast , thyroid , endometrium (uterus), colorectal , kidney , and skin (melanoma ).
+Hamartomas are benign, meaning noncancerous, tumor-like growths.
+Other clinical syndromes that are part of the PTEN hamartoma tumor syndrome are Bannayan-Riley-Ruvalcaba syndrome (BRR; diagnosed in children), Proteus syndrome, and Proteus-like syndrome.
+CS is characterized by a high risk of both benign and cancerous tumors of the breast , thyroid , endometrium (uterus), colorectal , kidney , and skin (melanoma ).

-Other key features of CS are skin changes (such as trichilemmomas [skin tags] and papillomatous papules) and macrocephaly (larger than average head size).
+Other key features of CS are skin changes, such as trichilemmomas (skin tags) and papillomatous papules, and macrocephaly, meaning larger than average head size.

 How is CS diagnosed?

-The diagnostic criteria for CS are complex and reviewed by geneticists (health professionals with specialized training in medical genetics) frequently as new information becomes available.
-Sometimes CS is difficult to diagnosis.
-That’s why teams of hereditary cancer risk specialists including oncologists (cancer doctors), geneticists, genetic counselors, and nurses certified in hereditary cancer have worked together to create diagnostic categories (termed major and minor criteria) summarized in the National Comprehensive Cancer Network (NCCN) guidelines.
+The diagnostic criteria for CS are complex and frequently reviewed by geneticists, meaning health professionals with specialized training in medical genetics, as new information becomes available.
+Sometimes CS is difficult to diagnose.
+That’s why teams of hereditary cancer risk specialists including oncologists (cancer doctors), geneticists, genetic counselors, and nurses certified in hereditary cancer have worked together to create diagnostic categories, termed major and minor criteria, summarized in the National Comprehensive Cancer Network (NCCN) guidelines.

 Below are the current major and minor criteria as well as the testing criteria for Cowden syndrome:

 Macular pigmentation of glans penis, meaning a discolored area on the skin